flusterql/opushon/README.md

 ### `options`

-* type: MUST be an array.
+* type: MUST be a hash.
 * null: MUST allow `null` as a value.
 * default value: MUST be `null`.